archfz/workflo/README.md

 > NOTE!!: After upgrading to minor or major versions always run `wfconfigure`

+#### 1.4.1 - 1.4.2

+- Security update.
+- Fix integration with bitbucket for MR creation using the new UI.

 #### 1.3.5 - 1.4.0

 - Updated chromedriver and NODE required version to >= 10.